uomben/digitisation-cmd/README.md

 Drag a folder of TIF images onto a script or call the script with the target folder path as an argument.

 Additional documentation will be prepared as the project progresses but for now it's assumed that you have some basic knowledge of CMD scripts.

+## Embedding Metadata
+The Metadata folder contains a prototype tool for generating XMP sidecar files.
+It consists of a LibreOffice Calc spreadsheet that can be configured to:
+ - map your metadata a selection of embeddable metadata fields
+ - calculate the EXIFTool comandline arguments to embed the metadata
+ - export the EXIFTool arguments to individual text files

+A commandline script then converts these text files into XMP files within an item-level folder.
+This is intended to be run as a pre-digitisation process, settinmg up the item-level folders for the CMD processing scripts.
+It can be run at any time priot to embedding/upadting the metadata into your image files.
+More documentation to come...